 Visiting Old Town San Diego is like taking a step back in history.
-Often called the birthplace of California, Old Town is the location of the first Spanish settlement in the region and near the site of the first of California’s 21 missions.
-Today, Old Town offers visitors a perfect jumping off point to explore San Diego.
+Often called the birthplace of California, Old Town is the location of the first Spanish settlement in the region and makes a great day trip destination.
+Old Town also makes a great jumping off point to explore San Diego.

-Admission to Old Town San Diego is a free and a fun and educational way to spend a day.
-Here you can stroll quaint streets lined with historic, restored buildings and learn about California’s unique past.
+Admission to Old Town San Diego State Historic Park is a free, fun and educational way to spend a day.
+Here you can stroll quaint streets lined with historic, restored buildings and learn about California’s unique history.

-After a day of sightseeing, it’s time to shop in the many Old Town shops, including the Old Town San Diego Marketplace, a complex of one-of-a-kind gift shops and art galleries (some specializing in Mexican handicraft and collectibles).
+After a day of sightseeing, it’s time to shop in the many Old Town shops, including the Old Town San Diego Market, a complex of one-of-a-kind gift shops and art galleries with some specializing in Mexican handicraft and collectibles. website.

 Getting to Old Town San Diego

 Old Town San Diego is just off the Interstate 5, exit on Old Town Avenue and follow the signs.
 Parking is free and entrance to Old Town is also free.
 A visitor center and museums are open 10 am to 5 pm daily.
 Old Town is only a ten-minute ride from the downtown San Diego Amtrak train station via the San Diego Trolley.